StackVista/stackstate-docs/setup/authentication.md

 ## REST API authentication

 If you use StackState's REST API directly \(as opposed to via the GUI\) you can also enable authentication.
-The REST API supports basic authentication for authenticating users.
-StackState authenticates the user against either the configuration file or LDAP server as described above.
+The REST API supports basic authentication for authenticating users against the configured authentication mechanism.

+**basicAuth** - turn basic authentication on/off for the StackState REST API.
+Turn this setting on if you use the StackState REST API from external scripts that cannot use the HTML form-based login.

 ```javascript
 authentication {